jameholme/slog/README.md

 * Accepts dates with or without time:
   - `YYYY-MM-DD`
   - `YYYY-MM-DD HH:MM`
+* Supports detection of sensitive medium, high, and critical actions using (`--detect`)
 * Highlights any string of interest
 * Automatically extracts meaningful fallback resource info (useful for IAM and API events)
 * Outputs to terminal and CSV